 ‘Decorated with beautiful figures engraved in copper, illustrated with poetic tableaux, and explained, to the end that the eyes and the mind are not only regaled but also induced to a profound contemplation of natural things.’

 Noble aims, indeed.

 Although we no longer publish them and seldom read them, the influence of emblem books was prolonged and significant.
-Today, they provide valuable insights into the visual and verbal culture of the Renaissance and Baroque periods and, to this day, continue to both confound and entertain us.
+Today, they provide valuable insights into the artistic and intellectual cultures of the Renaissance and Baroque periods and, to this day, continue to both confound and entertain us.

 Reference & reading: